woodpecker-ci/woodpecker/docs/docs/20-usage/10-intro.md

 To configure a plugin you can use the `settings` section.

 Sometime you need to provide secrets to the plugin.
 You can do this by using the `from_secret` key.
 The secret must be defined in the Woodpecker UI.
 You can find more information about secrets [here](./40-secrets.md).

+Similarly, you can also define public variables using the `from_variable` key.
+You can find more information about variables [here](./39-variables.md).

 Similar to the `when` section at the top of the file which is for the complete workflow, you can use the `when` section for each step to define when a step should be executed.